robertoranon/Unity-ViewpointComputation/README.md

 visibility.
 - Add Scripts/VCTesting.cs to a camera in the scene, and modify it to your needs.

-You are free to use the library in any research or commercial project, or any use allowed by the Apache License.
+You are free to use the library in research or commercial projects, or any use allowed by the Apache License.
 If you use the library in any scientific publication, please cite:

 Ranon R., Urli T.,	Improving the Efficiency of Viewpoint Composition, IEEE Transactions on Visualization and Computer Graphics, 20(5), May 2014, pp. 795-807.